 Hill is the author of Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy, and the Politics of Identity and the co-editor of Media, Learning, and Sites of Possibility and The Anthropology of Education Reader.
 Currently, Hill is working on completing two manuscripts: Knowledge of Self: Race, Masculinity, and the Politics of Reading; and You Ain’t Heard It From Me: Snitching, Rumors and Other People’s Business in Hip-Hop America.

-Sponsors for the event include OMSS, 2011 MLK Celebration Planning Committee, Entertainment Unlimited, Political Engagement Project, Office of Equal Opportunity and Governmental Relations and General Counsel, Vice President of Administration and Finance, Vice President of University Advancement and Marketing, College of Arts and Sciences, College of Allied Health Sciences, College of Education and Human Services, College of Engineering Technology, College of Business, Student Government, Office of the President, College of Pharmacy, University College, Michigan College of Optometry, and the College of Professional and Technological Studies.
+Sponsors for the event include OMSS, 2011 MLK Celebration Planning Committee, Entertainment Unlimited, Political Engagement Project, Office of Equal Opportunity and Governmental Relations and General Counsel, Vice President of Administration and Finance, Vice President of University Advancement and Marketing, College of Arts, Sciences and Education, College of Allied Health Sciences, College of Education and Human Services, College of Engineering Technology, College of Business, Student Government, Office of the President, College of Pharmacy, University College, Michigan College of Optometry, and the College of Professional and Technological Studies.